openwdl/wdl/versions/draft-3/SPEC.md

 Boolean b = true           # A boolean true/false
 String s = "hello, world"  # A string value
 File f = "path/to/file"    # A file
+Directory d = "path/to/"   # The contents of a directory (including sub-directories)
 ```

 In addition, the following compound types can be constructed, parameterized by other types.
 In the examples below `P` represents any of the primitive types above, and `X` and `Y` represent any valid type (even nested compound types):